Max Bygraves: Career

 After the end of the war, Bygraves worked on building sites, while entertaining in pubs in the evenings.
 An early variety stage appearance in January 1945 was at the Grand, Clapham with a review stating "A new impressionist.
 Max Bygraves, is also a lad to be watched.
 He has a little to learn in the art of showmanship, but not much, but there is no denying the brilliance of his impersonations."

 In August 1946, he toured in a variety show with Frankie Howerd, who in turn introduced him to Eric Sykes, and they began writing routines together.
 With Sykes, he also developed the radio show Educating Archie, starring ventriloquist Peter Brough and his dummy Archie Andrews, and featuring Bygraves in the role of Archie's teacher.
 The idea for the programme came from record producer Wally Ridley, who produced Bygraves' records during the 1950s.

 In July 1950, he made his first appearance at the London Palladium supporting Abbott and Costello, and in 1951 he supported Judy Garland in her appearance there.
 Arising from this, she invited him to perform at the Palace in New York in October 1951.

 Bygraves became a successful recording artist with seven top ten hits on the UK Singles Chart between 1952 and 1960.
 Many were novelty songs.
 One of his most popular recordings, "You Need Hands" in 1958, was written by Bygraves under the pseudonym Roy Irwin (or Erwin), a name picked at random from a telephone directory.
 He also wrote its follow-up, "Gotta Have Rain".
-His producer Wally Ridley said of Bygraves:"Max's great talent was that he could punch lines, which was absolutely great for us.
-We'd give him songs with very short lines and he'd punch them out marvellously.
-Give him a long line and he would stumble over it, although I just flipped when I was given 'Gilly Gilly Ossenfeffer Katzenellen Bogen by the Sea'.
-I thought, 'Fabulous, fabulous, this is a major hit for us.'
-I took it to Max and his wife, Blossom, said, 'That's no good, what does it mean?'...
-The song was absolutely perfect for Max and its whole secret was 'What the hell does it mean?"
+His producer Wally Ridley said of Bygraves: